Sma1033/adt_with_a2md/README.md

 - penalty search: A demo ipynb script to obtain a penalty value (as similarity measurement) for a given audio pair.
 Please check `penalty_search.ipynb` for more details.

 - A2MD dataset: Youtube downloaded tracks and their aligned MIDI files.
-The files are categorized into seven groups based on the retrieved penalty values. download link is provided here[https://drive.google.com/uc?export=download&id=1ZRbLz7aaJibd9F121LLn_yKPmgtYUqHu]
+The files are categorized into seven groups based on the retrieved penalty values. download link is provided here: <br />https://drive.google.com/uc?export=download&id=1ZRbLz7aaJibd9F121LLn_yKPmgtYUqHu <br />